Short-Form Video Strategy for Law Firms & Legal Services

 Angle: Entertainment-meets-education correction

-Get legal viral feed + scripts for your firm
+Get legal reference feed + scripts for your firm